SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 ### Overview
 #### Motivation

-{:refdef: style="text-align: justify;"}

-With the spare time I have as a result of the Covid-19 induced lockdown, I have been self-studying Python, data analysis, and Machine Learning.
+With the spare time I have available as a result of the Covid-19 induced lockdown, I have been self-studying Python, data analysis, and Machine Learning.
 I have developed a number of Machine Learning models, primarily with pre-cleaned data and with a defined goal in mind such as the competitions found on [Kaggle](https://www.kaggle.com/).
 While building these models was useful to understand some core ML concepts and become familiar with Python syntax, I wanted a project with which I could set my own goals and identify a variety of uses for the underlying data.
 I also wanted to be genuinely interested in the subject matter, and decided upon Powerlifting as a perfect basis for my first self-directed project.
 The sport is rapidly growing (the dataset upon which I based this project contains 250,000 individual competitive performances), is exceptionally easy to quantify numerically, and quickly became my primary hobby after leaving University.

-{: refdef}

 #### Project Scope